anglinchristina/anglinchristina.github.io/_posts/2017-10-07-draft_sql_analysis_of_monthly_spending.markdown

 ---

-The Learn curriculum introduces us to:
-* SQLite
-* incorporating SQL queries into object-oriented programming with ORMs (specifically using the [SQLite3 gem](http://) which allows us to pass in Ruby variables when we execute SQL)
-* ActiveRecord

-I'm currently really excited about SQL.
+I just started learning SQL and getting really excited about it.
 So why NoSQL?!
 * cloud-friendly
 * fast
 * cheap